Just Stop Oil hits out at ‘lies’ as it denies targeting Cenotaph

 JSO accused Mr Anderson of “tweeting lies about protesters being glued to the Cenotaph”.

-“The reality is that they were dragged off the road and arrested by police for protesting in the street, under legislation his corrupt party introduced,” the group said in response to his message.
+“The reality is that they were dragged off the road and arrested by police for protesting in the street, under legislation his corrupt party introduced,” the group said.

 JSO demanded an apology from Ms Cooper, adding: “These are peaceful protesters marching towards Parliament Square, arrested under anti-protest laws and dragged off the road.
 Why won’t you speak out about that?”